Deep fryer: Construction

 Some commercial fryers have a "cold zone" at the bottom of the fry pot.
-This is where food particles, such as breading, batter or broken off pieces of food, sink to, while the lower temperature keeps them from burning and tainting the oil.
+Food particles such as breading crumbs, loose batter, or small broken fragments sink into this zone, whose temperature is kept below that of the bulk oil so that they will not taint it by burning.
 A tube-style fry pot has a large cold zone because the tubes are slightly above the bottom of the vat, leaving generous space for cooler oil and crumbs.
 This is particularly useful for cooking heavily breaded foods (such as a blooming onion).
 A tube-style fry pot is more difficult to clean than an open fry pot, but the tubes allow easy access to the heat source.
 Tube fryers are often less expensive than their open fry pot counterparts.

 Open fry pots have an external heat source, which makes them easier to clean and affords better access to the oil, but they generally offer a smaller cold zone, so food particles could pollute the flavor of the oil.
 However, these fryers work very well for lightly breaded foods.
 Flat-bottomed restaurant fryers (another type of open fry pot fryer) can also be difficult to clean and have no cold zone, but they are highly effective for frying dough.
 Flat-bottom fryer pots may also be used with a batter trapping insert that keeps loose batter from quickly scorching on the bottom where the heat is applied normally.
 A batter trap can also help keep loose batter from being stirred up in the oil and adhering to subsequent batches of food in order to make foods taste better and extend the cooking oil's usability.